How to Answer Audience Questions and Master the Q&A

 • We build up tension in our facial muscles.

-Even before the first question is asked, try to be aware of your body and breathing.
-When you notice your breathing quicken, conciously take a longer deep breath.
-If you notice tension in the body, allow it to release and relax as you breath out.
+When you notice your breathing quicken, consciously take a longer deep breath.
+If you notice tension in the body, allow it to release and relax as you breathe out.
+The more self-aware you can stay, the less bodily stress will accumulate, and the more composed you will feel.

 It doesn’t take a professional poker-player to spot someone bluffing.
 Humans have an in-built ability to read body-language.

 Even the smoothest talker can only dodge questions for so long.
 Eventually the audience picks up on it, and consciously or otherwise begin to feel distrust.

-If you get hit with a curve-ball question, or simply don’t know the answer to something, there are a number of effective responses:
+If you get hit with a curveball question, or simply don’t know the answer to something, there are a number of effective responses:

 • Let the audience know you’ll research the answer and get back to them.